You are using an outdated browser.

 Vance is already being praised in some circles—particularly on cable news—for his discipline and cordiality.
 We will hear, again and again, about how this was the performance Trump should have given but didn’t.

 But that is the superficial view of what transpired.
-Substantively, the political ideas that Vance delivered were not just the more radical of the two men on the debate stage Wednesday night, they were arguably more extreme than the ideas Trump promoted when it was his turn last month.
+Substantively, the political ideas that Vance delivered were not just the more radical of the two men’s on the debate stage Wednesday night, they were arguably more extreme than the ideas Trump promoted when it was his turn last month.

 At every instance, Vance blamed America’s ills—the cost of housing, illegal drugs, violent crime—on immigrants.
 He endorsed deporting millions and refused to rule out violently separating immigrant children from their parents.
 He lied through his teeth about supporting a national abortion ban and the (legal) immigration status of the Haitians in Springfield, Ohio, he has viciously denigrated for weeks.
-He pushed a health care “policy” that would ruin the lives of millions of elderly people and people with pre-existing conditions.
+He pushed a health care “policy” that would ruin the lives of millions of elderly people and people with preexisting conditions.
 He pushed anti-vaccine positions with no scientific basis that will undermine public health.
 In response to a question about school shootings, he suggested strengthening “doors and windows.”
 And he endorsed Donald Trump’s lies about the 2020 presidential election.
 So yes, Vance had message discipline—but that was the message.

-All of which leads forces us to reckon with another one of those pesky, persistent inquiries of the Trump era: What is Trumpism without Trump?
+All of which forces us to reckon with another one of those pesky, persistent inquiries of the Trump era: What is Trumpism without Trump?
 Is such a thing even possible?
 Trumpism is highly dependent on its leader’s charisma and his outsider status.
 Aside from its vehement xenophobia and old-fashioned devotion to tariffs, the appeal of Trumpism is rooted in his lack of expertise—and often interest—in most areas of policy.
 Governance requires doing many things that bore Donald Trump, and this translates: His base is bored with governing too!

 Since his late-stage conversion to the Trumpian faith, Vance has done as much to flesh out his political program as anyone on the political right.
-On Tuesday, we saw the result: A remarkably extreme future of forced births and the military being deployed on American streets to deport people who have been living here for decades and who, in many instances, are legal citizens who are entitled to be here.
+On Tuesday, we saw the result: a remarkably extreme future of forced births and the military being deployed on American streets to deport people who have been living here for decades and who, in many instances, are legal citizens who are entitled to be here.
 This is Donald Trump’s political project, yes.
-But it is now J.D.
-Vance’s.
+But it is now JD Vance’s.

 The electoral appeal of Trumpism without Trump is still untested.
 The available data we have in the form of competitive Senate and House races—and, for that matter, in the form of Vance’s staggeringly bad favorability ratings—suggests any successor will struggle to recreate both the vibe and the coalition that Trump has built.
-Vance was disciplined on Tuesday but he was also fortunate: Tim Walz started the debate nervously and, perhaps surprised by Vance’s friendly, at time self-effacing demeanor, often let the Ohio Senator off the hook.
+Vance was disciplined on Tuesday, but he was also fortunate: Tim Walz started the debate nervously and, perhaps surprised by Vance’s friendly, at time self-effacing demeanor, often let the Ohio senator off the hook.
 Still, there was nothing to suggest that Vance is the obvious successor to Trump or, for that matter, a generational talent.

-What was clear, however, is that Vance’s approach to politics is not going away any time soon—perhaps not even if Trump and Vance are defeated in November.
+What was clear, however, is that Vance’s approach to politics is not going away anytime soon—perhaps not even if Trump and Vance are defeated in November.
 It will likely not involve wild digressions about crowd sizes, but it will involve calculated lies demonizing immigrants.
-It will be relentlessly focused on remaking America, politically and culturally, and on punishing anyone deemed to be an enemy of that project: Immigrants, women, liberals.
+It will be relentlessly focused on remaking America, politically and culturally, and on punishing anyone deemed to be an enemy of that project: immigrants, women, liberals.
 It may not feature raucous rallies and digressions about Hannibal Lecter or electrocuting sharks.
 But it will be built on relentless lies about its true aims.
 The future of the GOP is locked in.
 It will arrive, as Vance did on Tuesday, with a smile.